Frequently Asked Questions¶

-Why do scheduled report emails return a 414 error?
+Why does the scheduled report email return a 414 error?

-The image links in the scheduled reports sent to the target email are generated based on parameters such as the corresponding charts and view variables of the dashboard.
-If the content of the view variables is too long, it may result in excessively long image links, leading to a 414 error.
+The image links in the final scheduled report sent to the target email are generated by concatenating the corresponding chart iteration view variables and other parameters of the dashboard.
+If the content of the view variables is too long, it may cause the generated image link to be too long, resulting in a 414 error.

 Why can't the JSON format be used in the Explorer search bar?

-Using JSON search requires meeting the following three conditions:
+Using JSON search requires the following three conditions:

-3. It can only be used in the log Explorer
+June 23, 2022 - It can only be used in the Log Explorer

 Usage: